-The Planning Advisory Service (under the aegis of the Local Government Association) facilitated a Planning Improvement Peer Challenge in September 2017.
+The Planning Advisory Service (under the aegis of the Local Government Association) facilitated a Planning Improvement Peer Challenge in September2017.
 The Peer Review report is attached at Annexe 1.
 This report sets out the management response to the findings of this review, set out in Annexe 2.
+The action plan at Annexe 2 was adopted by the Planning Committee on 13 November 2017 with the exception of those items under section 4 of the plan that fall for consideration and adoption by this committee.

-Recommendation (s)
+RECOMMENDATION (S)